daormar/debasher/doc/design_doc_resident.md

 - **channel state** (estado de canal): `channel_state`, the copy that a node keeps, in the checkpoint, of the `DATA` that arrived on a pending port during a round: the messages that were in transit at the cut.
 They are also processed normally.
-Localized recovery does not read it (it uses the input log); a global rollback would.
+Localized recovery does not read it: the same messages are in the input log above `capture_pos`, and the replay processes them again.
+A global rollback would.
 - **consistent cut** (corte consistente): the checkpoints of every node for the same round, taken together (each one holds its node state and the channel state of its input ports): a state that the whole program could really have